-Ecobricks: Building a way out of plastic?
+EcoBricks: Building a way out of plastic?

-Indonesian ecobricks: A new approach in its plastics 'war'
+Indonesian EcoBricks: A new approach in its plastics 'war'

 Indonesia has a problem with plastic.
 Like many developing countries, its rivers and canals are clogged with dense masses of bottles, bags and other plastic packaging.